 The borough's villages and their special and distinctive characters will have been protected, with each being unique, recognisable and important to the community and to the character of the borough as a whole.
-Villages will continue to maintain and enhance their distinctiveness in terms of the community, facilities and local character.
-Listed Buildings and Conservation Areas, which contribute so significantly to the character of this borough, will have been protected and enhanced.
+Villages They will continue to maintain and enhance their distinctiveness in terms of the community, facilities and local character.
+Listed Buildings and Conservation Areas as well as Royal Botanic Gardens, Kew World Heritage Site, which contribute so significantly to the character of this borough, will have been protected and enhanced.